 You can watch how to do this technique along with the others in this video tutorial.

-If you need help making cupcakes to then try out these new techniques here are 15 tips to make perfect cupcakes.
+If you need help making cupcakes then check out these posts:

 You could also do this not with just colors of frosting, but try different flavors as well!
 For 13 ways to flavor your icing, download my buttercream cheatsheet.